jdbeightol/includer/README.md

 regular expression that doesn't include grave characters ```, but I'm sure there are ways to break this script that I haven't covered.

-Included files will not be pre-processed by default.
+Included files will not be includered by default.
 If you want to "nest" includes, I recommend coordinating such an act with something like make.
 See the nested example and `examples.mk` for ideas on how to do this.